With telehealth startup Folx, trans people have a new option outside of mainstream healthcare

 Being queer and trying to get quality healthcare can feel like an exercise in futility.
 Going to a traditional primary care provider is a gamble, because there’s no way to know ahead of time whether a given doctor will be sensitive to queer health issues or completely invalidating.
 This is doubly the case for trans health.
 While some cities have nonprofit health centers catering specifically to the queer community, these centers often don’t have the resources to keep up with demand.
 The need for queer healthcare is great, and the options for care are few.
 Folx Health is launching its telehealth services to reach this historically poorly attended community in a design-forward way.

-The company has raised $25 million of venture funding in a Series A round led by Bessemer Ventures.
-“There are many verticals and specialities that are largely untapped and underestimated by the venture community,” says Morgan Cheatham, an investor at Bessemer Ventures.
+The company has raised $25 million of venture funding in a Series A round led by Bessemer Venture Partners.
+“There are many verticals and specialities that are largely untapped and underestimated by the venture community,” says Morgan Cheatham, an investor at Bessemer Venture Partners.
 “We’ve seen the power of direct-to-consumer healthcare experiences.
 We’ve seen the opportunity to serve the unique needs of a specific population—to me this was a no-brainer.”
 He notes that the queer community is much bigger than investors often realize, comprising as much as 10% of the U.S. population.

 In its initial incarnation, Folx Health will be offering online consultations with doctors and home-delivered hormone replacement therapy prescriptions.
 Patients will pay a monthly fee for access to care starting at $59 per month, with the cost varying based on their treatment plan.
 It will also offer a variety of online health resources.